ray-project/ray/doc/source/tune-searchalg.rst

 BayesOpt Search
 ---------------

-The ``BayesOptSearch`` is a SearchAlgorithm that is backed by `Bayesian Optimization <https://github.com/fmfn/BayesianOptimization>`__ to perform sequential model-based hyperparameter optimization.
+The ``BayesOptSearch`` is a SearchAlgorithm that is backed by the `bayesian-optimization <https://github.com/fmfn/BayesianOptimization>`__ package to perform sequential model-based hyperparameter optimization.
 Note that this class does not extend ``ray.tune.suggest.BasicVariantGenerator``, so you will not be able to use Tune's default variant generation/search space declaration when using BayesOptSearch.

 In order to use this search algorithm, you will need to install Bayesian Optimization via the following command: